 Ground beef substitute is used to make the meatballs, which are flavoured with onion powder, chopped onions, garlic powder, salt and pepper.
 The meatballs are bound together with panko breadcrumbs, coconut milk and olive oil instead of egg.

-Coconut milk is used to make the gravy rich and creamy.
+The addition of coconut milk makes the gravy rich and creamy.
 Dijon mustard, vegetable powder, soy sauce, onion and garlic enhance the flavour of this sauce.
 You can serve these meatballs with rice or mashed potatoes.

 Are you vegetarian and struggling to find places to eat in Sydney?
 Let us help you.